kutchie-pelaez/pkgen/README.md

 <br />

 ## Contributing
-Feel free to make pull requests, they are always welcome!
-Open issues/PRs for any bugs, features, or documentation.
+Feel free to make pull requests for any bugs, features, or documentation, they are always welcome!
 To contribute to pkgen, follow these steps:

 1. Fork this repository